spatie/typescript-transformer/docs/transformers/type-reflectors.md

 };
 ```

-We can now write a transformer that uses the `TransformsTypes` trait, this trait adds the `reflectionToTypeScript`
-method to your transformer which takes a reflected entity and a missing symbols collection and transforms it to
+We can now write a transformer that uses the `TransformsTypes` trait.
+This trait adds the `reflectionToTypeScript` method to your transformer, which takes a reflected entity and a missing symbols collection and transforms it to Typescript.
-Typescript.

 ```php